DIY Crackle Finish with School Glue

 After your paint has completely dried, finish with your choice of finishing products.

 With a little school glue and paint you can create many different colors combinations.
 Use contrasting colors for a dramatic look or a subtle tone on tone combination for a soft look.
-To avoid that ’80′s crackle’ look, rather than crackling the entire surface of a piece, apply glue to strategic areas in varying patterns.
+Avoid the ’80′s crackle’ look, by applying glue to strategic areas in varying patterns.
 For instance, create a heavy crackle finish on only one side of a piece to mimic where the sun or heat had been hitting it for years.

 Thanks for stopping by,